 By June, so many grocery stores and cafes were requesting Loon Kombucha that Gabe had to move production to the Two Rivers Food Hub in Smiths Falls in order to increase capacity.
 Within a year, Loon outgrew the not-for-profit kitchen and made the move to Balderson, a small farming community north of Perth.
 This is when Loon Kombucha stopped using spring water and began brewing with Balderson's high quality, alkaline, and fully mineralized well water.
 Loon’s quality improved even more.
 The whole team knew they had accomplished something really special.
 Kombucha had never tasted this good.

-With the team growing and sales surging, Loon Kombucha broadened its reach and started distributing to Toronto, opened up refill stations as far as Kitchener, then expanded out as far as Collingwood and Parry Sound.
+With kombucha brewing company growing and sales surging, Loon Kombucha broadened its reach and started distributing to Toronto, opened up refill stations as far as Kitchener, then expanded out as far as Collingwood and Parry Sound.

 Loon now ships nationally across Canada.
 Even though we’re expanding quickly, we still value our roots.
 We started as a local brand, introducing people to a kombucha inspired by the cottage country it was brewed in – pure, refreshing, and delicious.
 That’s what Loon will always be about.

 Gabe Johnston comes from a long-standing tradition of beverage fermentation.
 His family runs By Chadsey's Cairns, a fabulous and scenic winery where they grow and produce classic fine wines in Prince Edward County.
-Gabe launched Loon Kombucha in 2016 as a single employee and slowly built an incredible team to help grow the brewery.
+Gabe launched Loon Kombucha Brewing Company in 2016.
+He was a single employee and slowly built an incredible team to help grow the business.
 As President, Gabe sets the standard for making Loon.

 Sarah oversees brewery operations.
 President of the Perth Farmers Market and partner at Hollyhock Grange Farm, Sarah brings culinary and agricultural expertise to the brewery.
 She monitors fermentation, develops new flavours and manages staff.
-SQF trained, Sarah oversees the food safety program for the brewery.
-She is also the forklift boss!
+SQF trained, Sarah oversees the food safety program for the entire kombucha brewing company, and also led the effort to achieve Organic Certification in 2021.
+Way to go Sarah!
+Last but not least - she is also the forklift boss!